Rotator Cuff Syndrome

 - Calcific Tendonitis

 Where are your Rotator Cuff Muscles?

 Your rotator cuff muscles hold your arm (humerus) onto your shoulder blade (scapula).
-Most of the rotator cuff tendons are hidden under the bony point of your shoulder (acromion), which as well as protecting your rotator cuff can also impinge on your rotator cuff structures.
+Most of the rotator cuff tendons hide under the bony point of your shoulder (acromion), which as well as protecting your rotator cuff can also impinge on your rotator cuff structures.

 What Causes a Rotator Cuff Injury?

-Your rotator cuff tendons are protected from simple knocks and bumps by bones (mainly the acromion) and ligaments that form a protective arch over the top of your shoulder.
+Your rotator cuff tendons protect themselves, from simple knocks and bumps, by overlaying bones (mainly the acromion).

 In between the rotator cuff tendons and the bony arch is the subacromial bursa (a lubricating sack), which helps to protect the tendons from touching the bone and provide a smooth surface for the tendons to glide over.

 However, nothing is fool-proof.
 Any of these structures can be injured – whether they be your bones, muscles, tendons, ligaments or bursas.

 Rotator cuff impingement syndrome is a condition where your rotator cuff tendons are intermittently trapped and compressed during shoulder movements.
 Impingement causes injury to the shoulder tendons and bursa, resulting in painful shoulder movements.